s3ec/gtpo/README.md

 ```
 using System;
-using System.Data;
-using kx;  // Kx namespace from kdb+.net
+using kx;                // Kx .NET API
+using Deedle;           // Deedle for DataFrame
+using System.Collections.Generic;
+using System.Linq;

-namespace QInteractiveTool
+namespace KdbDeedleTool
 {
     class Program
     {